-Join Dan Violet Sagmiller for an in-depth discussion in this video Shoot, part of Unity 5: Build a Real-Time Strategy Game.
+Join Dan Violet Sagmiller for an in-depth discussion in this video Shoot, part of Build a Real-Time Strategy Game with Unity 5.

 - [Voiceover] Our AI is ready to attack,…but they lack the ability to harm the enemy.…We need to give them the tactical ability to shoot.…To do that, I'm gonna go into the Scripts folder,…and I'm gonna create a new folder called "Battle".…Inside of the Battle folder, I'm gonna create a…new script called "Attack In Range".…Let's edit Attack In Range.…

 Inside of the Attack In Range script,…I need to add a couple of variables to the top.…The first one is, I wanna know how much time to wait…before trying to find a new target to attack.…So, I'll say, public float…FindTargetDelay,…and I'll say that = 1,…so one second to wait before trying to find a new target.…Next, I wanna know what's my attack range.…So, public float AttackRange,…and I'll say that that's 20 meters,…so units can't shoot past that distance.…

 Next, I need to know the attack frequency, or attack delay,…so I'll say public float AttackFrequency,…and I'll say that's 0.25, or four shots a second.…Next, I need to know how much…damage it's going to do for every shot.…

 - Adding camera moves

 - Adding a unit